Reddit's Appetite: Predicting User Engagement with Nutritional Content: Predicting Engagement

 \subsection{Experimental setup}

-We conduct two classification experiments: (i) posts with comments vs. posts without comments, and (ii) resonant vs. non-resonant posts.
-Using our four feature sets we repeat predictions for all combinations of feature sets always including control features.
-This results in eight different combinations per classification experiment.
-We divide our datasets in train ($80\%$) and test ($20\%$).
-As the evaluation metric, we use ROC-AUC score.
+We conduct a classification experiment on posts with engagement vs. posts without engagement.
+Using our five feature sets, we repeat predictions for all combinations of feature sets, always including control features.
+This results in $16$ different combinations.
+We divide our dataset into train ($80\%$) and test ($20\%$).
+As the evaluation metric, we use the ROC-AUC score.

-Using our training datasets with control features only, and stratified 5-fold cross-validation we first optimize the hyperparameters for both XGBoost classifiers.
-To that end, we combine randomized and grid search over these parameter values: $10$, $50$, $100$, $500$, $1,000$ and $50,000$ estimators; maximum tree depth of $1$, $2$, $3$, $4$, $10$, $15$; and learning rate of $0.01$, $0.1$, $0.2$, $0.3$, or $0.4$.
+Using our training dataset with control features only and 5-fold cross-validation, we first optimize the hyperparameters for the XGBoost classifier.
+To that end, we combine randomized and grid search over these parameter values: $10$, $50$, $100$, $500$, $1,000$ and $5,000$ estimators; maximum tree depth of $1$, $2$, $3$, $4$, $10$, $15$; and learning rate of $0.01$, $0.1$, $0.2$, $0.3$, or $0.4$.
 Randomized search allows us to estimate potential parameters quickly by randomly sampling combinations, facilitating a faster initial exploration.
 After identifying promising parameters, we define a range around these values for each hyperparameter and optimize them through grid search.
-Ultimately, our final model for engagement prediction is configured with $26$ estimators, a maximum tree depth of $4$, and a learning rate of $0.3$, and the final model for resonance prediction is configured with $36$ estimators, a maximum tree depth of $2$, and a learning rate of $0.4$.
-Using the optimized parameters we then train the final XGBoost models on our training datasets for all different feature set combinations and evaluate these models on the corresponding test datasets with ROC-AUC score.
-To estimate uncertainty in the test performance we create $1,000$ bootstrap samples from the test datasets.
+Ultimately, our final model for engagement prediction is configured with $70$ estimators, maximum tree depth of $2$, and learning rate of $0.22$.
+Using the optimized parameters, we train the final XGBoost model on our training dataset for all different feature set combinations and evaluate the model on the test dataset with the ROC-AUC score.
+To estimate uncertainty in the test performance, we create $1,000$ bootstrap samples from the test dataset.
 Using those bootstrap samples, we calculate $95\%$ confidence intervals for the ROC-AUC score.

 Finally, we estimate feature importance using SHAP values.
-SHAP (SHapley Additive exPlanations) \cite{lundberg_local_2020} values explain individual predictions of machine learning models by revealing each feature's contribution to the final prediction.
-By aggregating local explanations of each prediction, SHAP values offer an understanding of the global structure of the model, helping us understand each feature's overall impact on the predictions.
+SHAP (SHapley Additive exPlanations) \cite{lundberg_local_2020} values explain individual predictions of machine learning models by revealing contribution of each feature to the final prediction.
+By aggregating local explanations of each prediction, SHAP values offer an understanding of the global structure of the model, helping us understand overall impact of features on the predictions.